 My Grandfather Riley also designed & built a grain blower, below

 This machine, a pneumatic blower, can move grain from a harvester into a wagon.
 It was typically powered by a Steam Tractor using the big leather belt.
 My mother told me that Riley designed & built several other things, but according to her, there are no photos or written evidence of other inventions her father built, only that she remembered hearing her family talk about her fathers other inventions when she was young.
 Below is a very interesting old photo that has a huge story to tell.
-Unfortunately, there is no information about who, when, where or WHY?
+Unfortunately, there is no information about who, when, or where?

 This excellent quality photo above shows another moment in Riley's life.
 He was also a volunteer fireman for the Lyons, Kansas fire department.
 This photo can be somewhat dated by the fire trucks, which now have Electric lights, so they are most likely from early 1920's.
 By 1925, Riley may have been having difficulty supporting his growing family in Kansas.
 In those days, there was a lot of talk about the better opportunities to make a living "Out West", as it was called there, So I am sure after much planning & thought, he packed his families entire belongings in & on their Durant Touring car and headed West as so many others had already done.

 The photo above is of my grandfathers Durant touring car.
 From my research, this car appears to be a 1923 model.
 It was very typical of the times to tie & strap most of your larger possessions on the side of your car, because there was virtually no other way to transport those items.
 This photo was taken in Lyons, Kansas on August 28, 1925 before they left for California.
 The wheels are muddy, so it appears that this car has been recently driven on some muddy dirt roads.
 In 1925, most roads were dirt, so can you imagine driving almost 2000 miles on dirt roads to get to your destination!
 It may have taken them several months to drive from Lyons, Kansas to Pasadena, California.